prdcr-gem/CommunityBoard/README.md

 Submitted by: Geraldine Bongato

-This web app: **This apps display my top 11 favorite school clubs that I am currently involved in to pursue my passion and interest**
+This web app: **This app displays my TOP 11 favorite school-affliated and non-school-affliated organization that I am currently involved in to pursue my passion and interest in art and coding!**

 Time spent: 14 hours spent in total